Natural Body Healing

 Tei Fu Massage Lotion provides all the benefits of Tei Fu Essential Oils but in a creamy lotion form.
 It’s especially designed for broad skin application.
 The skin tingling formula penetrates deeply to encourage relaxation.
 It also leaves the skin smooth and supple.

-If you have any questions about any of Nature Sunshine’s Chinese herbal formulations, then please don’t hesitate to contact us.
+If you have any questions about any of Nature Sunshine’s herbal formulations, then please don’t hesitate to contact us.

 The above information should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.